DanielMartensson/CControl/README.md

   - Point-in-polygon algorithm for checking if a point is inside the area

 - Machine Learning
-  - Fisher Faces for image classification (Ongoing)
+  - Robust Fisher Faces for image classification (ongoing)

 - Control Engineering
   - Kalman filter update